WebDevBooster/gpt-exporter/README.md

 If you're unfamiliar with installing unpacked Chrome browser extensions, here's how to do it:

-First, click the **Code** button at the top of this page on https://github.com/WebDevBooster/gpt-exporter and click "Download ZIP" and unzip it to a place where you can leave it on your computer forever.
+First, click the **Code** button at the top of this page (https://github.com/WebDevBooster/gpt-exporter), click "Download ZIP" and unzip it to a place where you can leave it on your computer forever.

 Then: